gabrielwalt/dragndrop/README.md

 Drag'n Drop
 ===========

-Exercise for the Adobe/Day engineering team
-- by Gabriel Walt
+Exercise for the Adobe/Day engineering team – by Gabriel Walt

 ### Browsers (more may work):
 * Internet Explorer 8
 * Firefox 7
 * Chrome 15
 * Safari 5

-### Using a customized HTML5 Boilerplate for a start.
-Customizations include:
-* Using a stripped-down version of Modernizr with only the hasEvent and drag & drop features
-* Inlining a custom verions of the HTML5 shiv in the HTML head element
-* Insted of setting a no-js class when JS is not present, I'm adding a js class if it is present
-* Removing favicons

 ### Implemented a sweet drag & drop jQuery library from scratch that features:
 * Uses the HTML5 events